sf-wdi-gaia/project-vagabond/README.md

 Work as **[git collaborators](./git-collaboration-workflow.md), build on feature branches, and submit pull requests for approval and merging**.

+After each sprint, **deploy to heroku** to get practice getting the app online.
+The earlier you resolve deployment, the easier it will be on each updated version.

 **Refactor** your code after each sprint, considering:

 * Indentation